 - Claims management, information system improvement and development of a national unified cost reporting system;

 - Support ongoing policy and strategy dialogue and communications.
-As part of this work, the strategic health purchasing work stream participates as a member of the strategic purchasing sub-committee as a part of the national review, and providing policy inputs in the form of a deeper examination of the Ghana VAT and SSNIT earmarks for health.
+As part of this work, the strategic health purchasing work stream participated as a member of the strategic purchasing sub-committee as a part of the national review, and provided policy inputs in the form of a deeper examination of the Ghana VAT and SSNIT earmarks for health.

-R4D is also helping the NHIA build capacity to generate and use data for effective health purchasing through five interconnected tasks:
+R4D also helped the NHIA build capacity to generate and use data for effective health purchasing through five interconnected tasks:

-- Co-develop data dashboards that track key performance indicators for managerial action and feature real time access to data;
+- Co-developed data dashboards that track key performance indicators for managerial action and feature real time access to data;

-- Strengthen capacity in the foundations of monitoring and evaluation at the NHIA and facilitate the development of an organization-wide policy that will coordinate M&E activities across directorates;
+- Strengthened capacity in the foundations of monitoring and evaluation at the NHIA and facilitated the development of an organization-wide policy that will coordinate M&E activities across directorates;

-- Improve the use of short-term operations research projects to address inefficiencies, including those identified by the dashboards;
+- Improved the use of short-term operations research projects to address inefficiencies, including those identified by the dashboards;

-- Foster improved knowledge management and exchange within NHIA and among its partners;
+- Fostered improved knowledge management and exchange within NHIA and among its partners;